-Homework: After reviewing the breathing and practicing it in the session, leaders should reemphasize the importance of practicing this technique in order to get better at it and, therefore, be better able to calm oneself down.
-Leaders should assign a "Homework" assignment, asking members to practice the breathing technique 2 times a day for the next week.
-Also, leaders should encourage members to write down how they are feeling before they begin the breathing technique and then after.
-It is likely that members will report an improvement in some symptoms.
+After reviewing the breathing and practicing it in the session, leaders should reemphasize the importance of practicing this technique in order to get better at it and, therefore, be better able to calm oneself down.
+Leaders should assign "Homework", asking members to practice the breathing technique 2 times a day for the next week.
+Distribute the Breathing Retraining and Breathing Log Handouts Also, leaders should encourage members to write down how they are feeling before they begin the breathing technique and then after, using the SUDS numbers or other descriptive words.
+It is likely that members will report an improvement in some symptoms after the practice.

-Session 2: Definition of trauma & common reactions to trauma: PTSD & Depression
+Session 2: Trauma & Common Reactions: Symptoms of PTSD & Depression

-Goals
+Goals:

 - 1. Welcome - 2.
-Revisit the deep breathing assignment from the previous week - 3.
-Introduction to psychopharmacology/ demystification (see if the program psychiatrist is available to join group) - 4.
-Discuss the notion of trauma and introduce a model of thought-behavioremotion transaction, particularly in regards to trauma. - 5.
-Describe Posttraumatic Stress Disorder (PTSD) and attendant symptoms.
-Describe depression and its attendant symptoms. - 6.
-Introduce the Cognitive Triangle (Emotions-Thoughts- Actions) - 7.
-Coping Strategies 3 and 4: Identifying Thoughts (see Appendix 6) and SUDs, Pleasant Event Scheduling
+Check-in on the breathing assignment from the previous week - 3.
+Discuss Trauma, Posttraumatic Stress Disorder (PTSD) and its attendant symptoms, and Depression and its attendant symptoms. - 4.
+Introduction to psychopharmacology/ demystification (facilitated by program psychiatrist) - 5.
+Discuss a model of thought-behavior-emotion-physical health transaction, particularly in regards to trauma - Coping Strategies 3 and 4: Assessing Your Thoughts & Feelings, Pleasant Event Scheduling